giovannipcarvalho/aoc-2025/README.md

 Day 8:
 * 8.1.
 Starting with graphs made it too much complex.
 Checking and merging sets was simpler and nicer.
 * 8.2.
 Too easy in comparison to part 1, or maybe I got lucky with my original solution being very easy to adapt for the second part.

+Day 9:
+* 9.1.
+Similar to yesterday's, but maximizing point distance rather than minimizing.
+* 9.2.
+This was the steepest part1->part2 so far.
+Fortunately checking if any perimeter (green tile) point is inside the square worked (~500k perimeter points).
+I profiled it a bit and expected it to finish within ~15min, which it did.
+Optimizing it to check line segments was much more annoying, because I kept getting the checks wrong... but it turned out much faster than I expected (considering that I am still checking all point pairs).